Ultimate Guide To The Best Festivals In Spain

 Carnival of Santa Cruz de Tenerife

-One of the most famous colourful festivals in Spain are the carnivals of Santa Cruz de Tenerife held during the month of February of each year.
+One of the most famous colourful festivals in Spain is the carnivals of Santa Cruz de Tenerife held during the month of February of each year.

 The carnival resembles those held in Brazil and features parades with floats and bands, the carnival costumes are stunning and a delight to see.